Wyrrrd/ModuleRequester_RecipeOverride/README.md

 # Module Requester Recipe Override
 <img src=https://raw.githubusercontent.com/Wyrrrd/ModuleRequester_RecipeOverride/master/thumbnail.png width="128" height="128">

-(Please note: This is a quick and dirty port to 0.18.
-As soon as the original is ported to 0.18, this will be removed.)

 Description:
 - Overrides the recipes from Module Requestor so they are free.
 Still has to be researched.